Each uniform edition is symbolic of the Lakers principles maintained throughout our long-storied history.

 Why are we wearing purple at home?
 Why are we wearing gold on the road?
 Why are we wearing white when it’s not Sunday or a holiday?

 We’re a team built on tradition, always have been.
 Our fans find comfort in the dependable nature of who we are.
 And who we are will never change, but we’re constantly evolving.
-And we’ll do whatever we need to when it comes to the best interest of the game.
+We’ll do whatever we need to when it comes to the best interest of the game.

 Enter uniforms —